christianarcenna/BoiledWaterdb/README.md

 		ii. make sure to change all instances of 500 to your number in the code when changing it

-3. Put the .php files along with the connected files located in template-py\web\htdocs to the path of your Xamp\htdocs folder
+3. Put connect.php file to the path of your Xamp\htdocs folder

+THATS IT!